More painted scape! The Fun Finder in Shanghai, China

 Painted Scape in Santiago

-It is a sign that recognizes spontaneous activities performed there daily and expressed it graphically, complementing them with new functions for playing, performing and entertainment.
+It is a “painted scape” that recognizes spontaneous activities performed there daily and expressed it graphically, complementing them with new functions for playing, performing and entertainment.

 To know more click above